bazelbuild/rules_scala/README.md

 in these cases you can enable unused dependency checking globally through a toolchain and override individual misbehaving targets using the attribute.

-## Advanced Configurable Rules
+## Advanced configurable rules
 To make the ruleset more flexible and configurable, we introduce a phase architecture.
 By using a phase architecture, where rule implementations are defined as a list of phases that are executed sequentially, functionality can easily be added (or modified) by adding (or swapping) phases.

-Phases provide two major benefits:
+Phases provide 3 major benefits:
- - Contributors are able to implement new functionality by creating additional default phases.
-Phases also give us more clear idea what steps are shared across rules.
  - Consumers are able to configure the rules to their specific use cases by defining new phases within their workspace without impacting other consumers.
+ - Contributors are able to implement new functionalities by creating additional default phases.
+ - Phases give us more clear idea what steps are shared across rules.

 See [Customizable Phase](docs/customizable_phase.md) for more info.